 “Teresa and Steve are finding out all about love,”

 I can remember my mother.
 She had blonde hair and smelt of roses.
 At least I think that’s what they are called. ’Roses’; it is a word I associate with her.
 Some kind of flower anyway.
 I can picture the twitch she had in her fingers and how she would roll her shoulders and twist her neck to try and relax herself.
+She had that blue sky backdrop.
 She would shake her long hair into my face.
 It tickled me and made me giggle.
 And smile.

 The flowers don’t seem as bright as they do in my memory.
-Or perhaps they just seem more vivid when I dream them, because they have a blue sky backdrop and not the more realistic stars and black behind them.
+Or perhaps they just seem more vivid when I dream them, because they have that blue sky and not the more realistic stars and black behind them.

-I instigated the daily meetings between us, about two months ago.
 Now I am not so sure about them.
+The meetings I mean.
 It hasn’t been very helpful.
 He only seems to know about facts not memories.
 His smooth artificial face smiles, floating and glowing in the centre of the white room where he resides.
 I like him but he seems rather unfeeling.
 It is beginning to make me feel lonely talking to him.
 I asked him what it meant to be lonely.

 He said “Loneliness is the state of being alone in solitary isolation,”

-He said “Unfortunately yes, you are alone Sara,”
+He said “Unfortunately yes, you are alone Teresa,”

 My name sounds like any other word he says.
 His words all have the same tone.

 I remember when he first told me my name.
 Must have been the first or second day after I woke.
 That was the first spark that I could remember anything.
 Anything at all.
 I remembered my mother whispering it in a singing voice as I went to sleep.

 “Teresa, go to sleep, my beautiful Teresa, go to sleep…”